fifthbeatleart/BeatlesSquares/README.md

 - *ordinary*: 407 squares with no mentioned properties.
 The Beatles square from the example above belongs to this class.
 - *advanced*: 142 squares with exactly one of the following properties: cross, diagonal, mirror, parallel.
 - *rare*: 23 squares with two properties cross and mirror, i.e. cross-mirror squares.
-- *super rare* 4 alphabetical squares.
-In fact, the first of them is pure alphabetical, the second is alphabetical-mirror, the third is alphabetical-parallel, and the fourth is alphabetical-cross-mirror.
+- *super rare*: 4 alphabetical squares.
+In fact, only of them is pure alphabetical, the others are alphabetical-mirror, alphabetical-parallel, and alphabetical-cross-mirror.

 The alphabetical-cross-mirror square is:

 <img src="images/BeatlesSquares/001_alph-cross-mirror.png" alt="Beatles" width="400" height="400">

+## NFT collection

+*Beatles squares* is an NFT collection where each of 576 images of a Beatles squares is an unique item.
+The collection is dedicated to a long-awaited release of [The Beatles: Get Back](https://www.disneyplus.com/en-gb/series/the-beatles-get-back/7DcWEeWVqrkE) documentary series.
+We are mixing art, science, and The Beatles to promote and celebrate this series.
+Come together, right now, over NFT!

 ## Generator

-The script generator.py generates all of them and (optionally) plots images to files.
+The script generator.py generates all Beatles squares and (optionally) plots images to files.

 ## Required packages